SimonEnsemble/old_ish_SimonEnsemble.github.io2/_posts/2019-11-15-german-tank-problem.md

 $$\binom{n}{k} = \sum_{m=k}^n \binom{m-1}{k-1}$$

 This identity has an intuitive interpretation.
-The sample space for the German tank problem is the union of the following disjoint sets of outcomes: the set of outcomes where the max serial number is $k$, the set of outcomes where the max serial number is $k+1$, ..., the set of outcomes where the max serial number is $n$.
+The sample space for the German tank problem is the union of the following disjoint sets of outcomes: the set of outcomes where the max serial number $m$ is $k$, the set of outcomes where the max serial number is $k+1$, ..., the set of outcomes where the max serial number is $n$.

 ## the expected value of the max serial number, $E(M=m\|n)$